-Inside its gates lay the graves of many historical leaders, including signers of the Declaration of Independence, as well as ordinary citizens of which you can learn about upon visiting.
+Inside its gates lay the graves of many historical leaders, including signers of the Declaration of Independence, as well as ordinary citizens.

 The burial ground was reopened to the public in 2003 after being closed for the last 25 years.

 The Franklins’ tombstones are easily the most visited, as seen by the large amount of pennies which are thrown onto Benjamin Franklin’s burial site.
 Not only a nod to Franklin’s motto that “a penny saved is a penny earned,” this is considered a symbol of good luck, so be sure to bring along a few cents if you plan on making a trip to the grounds.